 Making a complaint/customer services

-Both Both CarillionAmey and DIO Service Delivery Accommodation have a strong customer focus to provide the best service we can to service personnel and their families.
-However, sometimes things go wrong so below is some useful advice and guidance on what you need to do if you wish to make a complaint, and what the correct procedure is.
+DIO Service Delivery Accommodation and CarillionAmey are focused on providing the best service we can to service personnel and their families.
+However, sometimes things go wrong so below is guidance about the correct process if you wish to make a complaint.

 Whatever the problem, we will endeavour to sort it out as quickly as possible.
 We value your feedback and monitor complaints to help us focus on improving our service in those areas.